Dallinger/Dallinger/docs/source/dummies_network.rst

 	                    network_id=self.id, status=status, failed=failed)\
 	                .all()

 The ``transmissions()`` function returns a list of Transmissions in the Network.
-As the experiment runs this list might get extremely long and so ost of the time you probably want to ask a specific Node for its Transmissions (i.e. ``node.transmissions()``) rather than the Network itself, but it's here incase you need it.
-As with most functions that get Transmissions you can filter by the status of the Transmissions ("pending" for Transmissions that have been sent but not yet received, "received" for Transmissions that have been both sent and received, and "all" for both of these sets together).
+As the experiment runs this list might get extremely long and so most of the time you probably want to ask a specific Node for its Transmissions (i.e. ``node.transmissions()``) rather than the Network itself, but it's here in case you need it.
+As with most functions that get Transmissions, you can filter by the status of the Transmissions ("pending" for Transmissions that have been sent but not yet received, "received" for Transmissions that have been both sent and received, and "all" for both of these sets together).
 And as with most functions that get any type of object you can filter by failed (``True``, ``False`` or ``"all"``).
 ::

     def transformations(self, type=None, failed=False):